MBF Board & Staff

 MBF Fellow since 2019 | Trustee since 2021

-• Tara D. Dunn concentrates her practice on complex civil litigation matters, including commercial and employment law, as well as criminal defense.
-Prior to joining Todd & Weld, Dunn was an Assistant Attorney General in the Massachusetts Attorney General’s Office, where she worked on a variety of enforcement matters, including civil rights, employment, environmental protection, and fair housing.
+Tara Dunn Jackson is a Mintz Associate who litigates employment disputes before state and federal courts and administrative agencies and counsels clients on a broad spectrum of employment issues.
+Prior to joining Mintz, she was a Judicial Law Clerk in the U.S. District Court, District of Massachusetts.
+Before joining the court system, she concentrated her law practice on complex civil litigation matters, including commercial and employment law, as well as criminal defense.
+Before joining a firm, Dunn was an Assistant Attorney General in the Massachusetts Attorney General’s Office, where she worked on a variety of enforcement matters, including civil rights, employment, environmental protection, and fair housing.

 Dunn currently serves in the Air Force Reserve Command at Westover Air Reserve Base in Massachusetts.
 She previously served on active duty in the Space Command of the United States Air Force.